ahmedehabb/BERTnParse/README.md

 - Parsing is done via **CamelParser2.0** using its CLI interface.
 - Each output file is keyed by the **cleaned sentence string** to ensure consistent merging.

+### 🔗 Dependency Parsing Tool
+Dependency parsing in this project was performed using **CamelParser2.0: A State-of-the-Art Dependency Parser for Arabic** (Elshabrawy et al., 2023).

 ## Model Training: BERT + Graph Neural Networks